Praveen Sood

-Praveen Sood is an Indian Police Service officer of 1986 batch from Karnataka cadre who serves as Director of the Central Bureau of Investigation in India.
-He previously served as the Police Commissioner of Bangalore and Police Commissioner of Mysuru.
+Praveen Sood (born 22 May 1964) is an Indian Police Service officer of 1986 batch from Karnataka cadre who serves as Director of the Central Bureau of Investigation in India.
+He previously served as the Chief of the Karnataka State Police, Police Commissioner of Bangalore and Police Commissioner of Mysuru.
 He is the father-in-law of Indian Cricketer Mayank Agarwal.

 Early life and background

 Sood hails from Himachal Pradesh.
 He is a 1986-batch Indian Police Service officer.
 He attended the Indian Institute of Technology, Delhi where he graduated with a degree in Civil Engineering.
 In 2003, he attended the Indian Institute of Management, Bangalore and the Maxwell School of Citizenship and Public Affairs at Syracuse University in New York.